borerjason/Tic-Tac-Toe/README.md

 ## Design and User Flow:

 ### App:
 Maintains the state of the user's current session.
-State includes the user's personal information (name, role('X' or 'O'), userWins ), opponent's information (opponent's name, opponent's wins), and session information (gameId, activeGame).
+State includes the user's personal information (name, role('X' or 'O'), userWins ), opponent's information (opponent's name, opponent's wins), and session information (gameId).

 ### Welcome:
 User 'signs in' by submitting their name.
 The name is saved in state in the parent App container.